meetk5/Team-Project2/README.md

 ## Considerations

-Our code and database is such that it can be updated in future if we intend to add any new streaming platform and its  movie catalogue.
+Our project is Scalable in future if we intend to add new sources and its movies/shows catalogue.
 For example, let's say if we want to add HBO Max and all the movies related to that in out database then that can be easily done.

 - We will extract Imdb_ids and movie titles of HBO Max and see which titles are not there in moviesandshows table.
 These unique titles will be concatenated with our moviesandshows table.
 - We will define one more entry in source_table for HBO Max along with its platform id